alexpohl/alexpohl.github.io/_pages/GRISLI_howto.md

 # Running an experiment from existing boundary conditions

-## Directory with boundary conditions and initial conditions
+## Directory with boundary conditions

 The model boundary conditions live in directory `GRISLI-version8-svn/INPUT/MAASSUD`.
 They consist in 3 types of files.
 For illustration purposes, we will use an Ordovician setup for 440 Ma in the following, derived from a LDMZ simulations conducted at 1680 ppm pCO2 under a cold summer orbital configuration:
 - `t2m_440tcCSO1680_hemisud.ijz` is a file providing GRISLI with monthly surface air temperature data interpolated onto the (40 km × 40 km) model grid.